As an Amazon Associate we earn from qualifying purchases.

 - Using a sous vide for the chicken

-For our simple teriyaki chicken recipe, we’re going to sous vide the chicken.
+For my simple teriyaki chicken recipe, I’m going to sous vide the chicken.

 Cooking Chicken with a Sous Vide

 If you are new to cooking, don’t be intimidated by this weird sounding word.
 Using a sous vide for cooking is actually one of the easiest tools out there!
 Plus, it’s almost impossible to overcook your food.
 When it comes to chicken, there are so many ways to overcook it using an oven, toaster oven, or BBQ, which is why a sous vide is ideal.

 One of the main downsides to sous vide is the time it takes to cook your food.
 Let’s face it – 2+ hours of cooking per meal is not always ideal.
 That time doesn’t have to be time wasted, though!
 Since sous vide cooking is self-contained within a freezer bag, you can take full advantage of this time for some wonderful results.

 The Importance of Pineapple for Flavor and Cooking

 While you may be thinking the addition of pineapple is just for flavor (to make it sweet and tangy), that is only half the case.
 Pineapple also serves as a critical chemical factor in cooking as well.
 That is why I think it is perfect for sous vide cooking!

 Pineapple contains bromelain, which is a special enzyme that breaks down protein.
 If you look at commercial chemical tenderizers at your supermarket, they will say bromelain as the main ingredient.
 Most of the time, that bromelain will come from pineapple (or it might also be from papaya).

 In short, what I have is a perfect opportunity to marinate and tenderize my meat while it cooks.
 This ensures I get a deep flavor, and I’m maximizing my time.
 That two hours of cook time is now 2 hours of flavor penetration and protein tenderizing.